keta/swarmjs/README.md

 SwarmJS
 =======

-SwarmJS is callback manager for Javascript.
-It allows to limit calls per interval.
+SwarmJS is a callback manager for Javascript.

-It is useful when using AJAX API which limits requests per second, but every request should be delivered.
+It allows to limit calls per interval, which is useful when using AJAX API which limits requests per second, but every request should be delivered.

-Swarm does not guarantee that callbacks execution will be executed in the same order they were added.
+Swarm does not guarantee that callbacks will be executed in the same order they were added.

 Usage